Fire Medic

 Want more information?

-Due to the rigorous and highly supervised nature of this hands-on training, Fire Medic courses are offered during the day, Monday through Friday.
-Daytime availability is necessary for completing your LTC Fire Medic program.
+Due to the rigorous and highly supervised nature of this hands-on training, Fire Medic courses are are offered during the day and evening.
+Daytime availability is necessary for completing your Lakeshore Fire Medic program.